Books For Diverse Speech Therapy Bookshelves

 The Camping Trip by Jennifer Mann.
 This is a new release for 2020 and a new author for me.
 I shared a walkthrough on my @literacybasedspeech Instagram page.
 Each time I read this delightful book, I get new ideas for using it in speech.
 The format is unique and sure to capture the attention of kids.
 Use it for discussing text format, compare/contrast.

 You Matter by Christian Robinson.
-Another new release for June 2020.
 I LOVE this book.
 A very inclusive/diverse character profile.
-This sensitive and impactful book with illustrations inviting readers to engage with the world in a new way and see how everyone is connected, and that everyone matters.
+This sensitive and impactful book with illustrations invites readers to engage with the world in a new way and see how everyone is connected, and that everyone matters.

 All of these below are series books featuring a Black main character with relatable storylines to elementary students.